If you’re in need of financial assistance to study at a tertiary institution in South Africa, you might want to consider

 • Postgraduate Diploma in Accounting

-Most NSFAS applicants are concerned or worried why there were no documents or info of parent/s were not asked.
+Most NSFAS applicants are concerned or worried about why there were no documents or why info of parent/s was not asked.

 Those who will be applying should take note.

-When start the process of Nsfas Application there are two questions that will determine if your parent’s Documents will be needed or Not.
+When starting the process of the Nsfas Application there are two questions that will determine if your parent’s Documents will be needed or Not.

 Those two questions are;

-Are you financially depended on your parents/legal guardians?
+Are you financially dependent on your parents/legal guardians?
 (Yes/No)

 The answer you pick here will determine the rest.
-If you select “Yes” the process will go further and ask you details of your Mother and Father.
+If you select “Yes” the process will go further and ask you for details of your Mother and Father.